Iberospinus: Classification

+Paleobiology

+A 2017 histological study of growth lines by the German palaeontologist Katja Waskow and Mateus found that specimen ML1190 had died between the age of 23 and 25 years old, and was close to its maximum size and skeletal maturity.
+This contradicted a younger age indicated by the neurocentral sutures not being fused, and the presence of both mature and sub-adult traits may be due to paedomorphosis (where juvenile traits are retained into adulthood).
+Paedomorphic traits may be related to swimming locomotion, as they have been suggested in other extinct animals thought to have been aquatic (such as plesiosaurs and temnospondyls).
+The study also found that the animal had reached sexual maturity at the age of 13 to 15 years, due to a decrease in growth rate at this point.

 Palaeoenvironment

 The Papo Seco Formation of Portugal where Iberospinus is known from is composed of marl, representing a lagoon environment.
 Other dinosaur remains from the area include fragments tentatively assigned to Mantellisaurus, a macronarian sauropod, and Megalosaurus.
 Most of the bones of Iberospinus specimen ML1190 were damaged, and some scratches may be marks from small scavengers.
 The specimen's disarticulation indicates it was transported from a more-terrestrial environment (since many bones are missing), but those found were close together.